 Source: Lowest Rates, 2022

-The Four Mandatory Automobile Coverages in Ontario
+The Four Types Of Mandatory Car Insurance In Ontario

 You’ll need four mandatory coverages to drive a car in Ontario.
 This includes third-party liability, accident benefits, uninsured automobiles, and direct compensation.
 While this section explains the mandatory coverages, the following discusses the optional coverages and add-ons.
 Canadians commonly use additional coverage, but you may not think they’re necessary.